junming8/airline_automation_ai_report/README.md

 - Requirements.txt: Contains all the relevant python libraries used.

 ### Example Outputs:
 You can find example reports in the reports and report_topics folders, as well as the output of the scraping script in the data folder.
+The output of the final models can be found in the best_topic_models.json file.

+Note: For the sake of generating example outputs, only a few airlines and a limited number of pages were selected.
+This means that the models are trained on less data, which could result in insufficient training data.
+As a consequence, you may notice a lower coherence score in the output file for the best models.